 This oven is built for use indoors at room temperatures between 15°C and 40°C (59°F and 104°F), at no greater than 80% Relative Humidity (at 25°C / 77°F).
-The ambient temperature should not change by $2^{\circ}C$ (3.6°F) or more during operation.
+The ambient temperature should not change by 2°C (3.6°F) or more during operation.

-The maximum altitude is 2,000 feet or 610 meters.
-The pollution degree of the intended environment is 2.
 Operating outside these conditions may adversely affect the oven temperature performance.